kurtosis-tech/kurtosis/docs/docs/client-libs-reference.md

 **Returns**

-* `FileArtifactUUID`: A unique ID as a string identifying the uploaded files, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `FilesArtifactUUID`: A UUID identifying the new files artifact, which can be used in [`ServiceConfig.files`](./starlark-reference/service-config.md).
-* `FileArtifactName`: The name of the file-artifact, it is auto-generated if `artitfactName` is an empty string.
+* `FilesArtifactName`: The name of the file-artifact, it is auto-generated if `artitfactName` is an empty string.

 ### `storeWebFiles(String urlToDownload, String artifactName)`
-Downloads a files-containing `.tgz` from the given URL to the Kurtosis engine, so that the files inside can be mounted inside a service's filespace at creation time via [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+Downloads a files-containing `.tgz` from the given URL as a [files artifact](./concepts-reference/files-artifacts.md).
+The resulting files artifact can be used in [`ServiceConfig.files`](./starlark-reference/service-config.md) when adding a service.

 **Args**